rpalmore/TeamAllCaps/README.md

 ![](http://i.imgur.com/FXdy6iv.png)![](http://i.imgur.com/YGVDg1p.png)

 ## Code Walkthrough
-Please refer to the repository files for coding samples; The sections are commented to indicate their functionality.
+Please refer to the repository files for coding samples; the sections are commented to indicate their functionality.

 If you have any questions about how or why something works, feel free to contact a member of the [Project Team](https://github.com/SusanArend/TeamAllCaps) for details!